Mugabe and the White African

 To purchase a copy of Mugabe and the White African either in paperback, on Kindle or DVD from Amazon, click on the cart below:

-Ben Freeth established his credentials to write on this topic through his resistance to the bullying tactics employed by the Mugabe regime in Zimbabwe to throw his father-in-law, Mike Campbell, off Mount Carmel farm.
-This compelling story of a brave family under siege was told by Ben in Mugabe and the White African.
+Ben Freeth established his credentials to write on this topic through his courageous and successful resistance to the bullying tactics employed by the Mugabe regime in Zimbabwe to throw him and his family off their land, a story told in Mugabe and the White African.
 He now throws his net wider to ask: what response should Christians make to corruption and injustice when perpetrated by governments?
 Justice is a fundamental aspect of the Judeo-Christian faith.
-Ben explores this theme through his own experiences of government oppression in Zimbabwe, and through contemporary instances where Christians have – or have not – stood up against repressive regimes.
-He considers the Biblical injunction to obey your rulers, and examines the issues of complacency and fear: Most Christians feel powerless to act.
-Sometimes they are compromised by their relationship with the ruling group.
+Ben explores this theme through his own experience of government oppression in Zimbabwe, and through contemporary instances where Christians have - or have not - stood up to be counted.
+He considers the Biblical injunction to obey your rulers, and examines the issues of fear and complacency: sometimes Christians are compromised by their relationship with the ruling group.
 What is our duty?
+Most Christians feel powerless.
 What can we actually do, as individuals, and as a group?